-- For the status of Subscriber Certificates: 1.
-TunTrust OCSP responses have a validity interval greater than or equal to eight hours;
+- For the status of Subscriber Certificates:

+- TunTrust OCSP responses have a validity interval greater than or equal to eight hours;

-2. TunTrust OCSP responses have a validity interval less than or equal to ten days;
+- TunTrust OCSP responses have a validity interval less than or equal to ten days;

-3. TunTrust OCSP responses have validity intervals less than sixteen hours, therefore TunTrust updates the information provided via an Online Certificate Status Protocol prior to one-half of the validity period before the nextUpdate.
+- TunTrust OCSP responses have validity intervals less than sixteen hours, therefore TunTrust updates the information provided via an Online Certificate Status Protocol prior to one-half of the validity period before the nextUpdate.

-- For the status of Subordinate and Issuing CAs Certificates:
+- For the status of Subordinate CAs Certificates:

-• TunTrust updates information provided via an OCSP at least (i) every twelve months and (ii) within 24 hours after revoking a Subordinate CA Certificate.
+- TunTrust updates information provided via an OCSP - (i) at least every twelve months and

+(ii) within 24 hours after revoking a Subordinate CA Certificate.